F0lak/dm_open_ref/ref/regex/proc/Replace.md

     end.
 The actual match is allowed to extend past End.

-Finds the regular expression pattern within the \"haystack\" text, and replaces the match with the given replacement value.
+Finds the regular expression pattern within the "haystack" text, and replaces the match with the given replacement value.

-In a non-global expression (not using the \"g\" flag), the values of src.index and src.next are set as they would be in a global Find().
+In a non-global expression (not using the "g" flag), the values of src.index and src.next are set as they would be in a global Find().
 See the Find() proc for more info.